BleuBleu/FamiStudio/Docs/docs/song.md

 Only use this mode if you have specific compatibility needs with FamiTracker (such as exporting to an audio engine that only supports this tempo mode), as it will not receive any future improvement.
 When using this tempo mode, the *Speed* effect will be available in the effect panel.

-Delayed notes and delayed cuts are not supported and will likely never be.
+Delayed notes and delayed cuts are not supported and will likely never be as they are inherentely a tracker-centric feature.

-## Editing song properties
+# Editing song properties

 Double-clicking on the a song will allow you to change its name, color and other attributes.
 Names must be unique.